sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

 # TODO after abstract algebra
 - [this](#RSA_Cauchy_theorem)
 - [this](#abstract_algebra_2)
+- [equivalence_relation_definition]
+  - Also questions for the partial ordering.
 - dihedral group in 9.5-58
 # TODO after mathematical analysis
 - [This](#sup_Hardy_Littlewood) due to it may probably [introduce the supremum](https://math.stackexchange.com/q/4173249/1059606)